MattClarkson/CMakeCatchTemplate/README.md

 Assumptions:

  1. This project is only suitable for small C++ research projects, and the aim is to get simple libraries and apps done quickly.
 If you want bigger examples, then example projects like [DREAM3D](https://github.com/BlueQuartzSoftware/DREAM3D) or [FreeSurfer](https://github.com/freesurfer/freesurfer) can be used as illustrations of much larger examples.
 However each one is written by an excellent software engineer who makes a lot of custom made packaging code.
 So, anything more complex than what we have here, and you will have to write a lot of CMake code yourself.
- 2. This project does not currently support dynamically discovered plugins that have no link-time dependency.
+ 2. With the exception of Unity modules, this project does not currently support dynamically discovered plugins that have no link-time dependency.
 This would require more CMake coding.
 This isn't too difficult, if its a pure Qt plugin.
 Follow Qt documentation to compile it, but then you'd have to write packaging code yourself, as most Qt documentation assumes you are using ```qmake``` not ```cmake```.
  3. You have built your own Qt.

-Note that Assumption 2 refers to dynamically loaded (i.e. discovered at run-time, with no link-time dependency) plugins which are not supported.
+Note that Assumption 2 refers to dynamically loaded (i.e. discovered at run-time, with no link-time dependency) plugins which are generally not supported.
 This project does support shared libraries (i.e. required at link time and run time, but shared between other libraries).

 Lots of people would like to take a shortcut and use Qt that comes with a package manager on Linux,